marcuzgabriel/reanimated-animation-library/README.md

 # [WIP] Reanimated-animation-library
-This library provides some nice animation features with the latest reanimated 2+ (hooks) update approach that is suitable for all platforms: Web, Android and iOS.
-The features are a BottomSheet, an Appear animation, a Slider and a Morphing SVG Graph component.
+This library provides some nice animation features with the latest reanimated 2+ (hooks) approach.
+The libraray is suitable for all platforms: Web, Android and iOS.
+Maximum performance is achieved by using animation reactions and eliminating useState events.
+This library consists of a BottomSheet, an Appear animation, a Slider and a Morphing SVG Graph component.

 ## Current progress
 - [ ] ScrollViewKeyboardAvoid.
-Personally I have had a hard time using the KeyboardAvoidView from react-native or other libraries.
-This approach manipulates translationY position with reanimated.
-This ensures a very, consistent and reusable approach for all platforms
+Personally I have had troubles using the KeyboardAvoidView from react-native where I am limited to only use one behaviour.
+This approach uses two behaviours at the same time with reanimated.
+First it manipulates the translationY position so the content container floats above the keyboard.
+Next it changes the height of the content container so a nice scroll-to-focused-input gets triggered.
+A minimum requirement for this approach to work is to use this library's ```Javascript <InputField />``` component and ensure that the content container has a minimum height of windowHeight - keyboardHeight + 1px.
+Everything below windowHeight - keyboardHeight + 1px don't need a keyboard avoid approach when the keyboard is visible.
   - [ ] A height needs to be set when it is not scrollable.
 If its not scrollable then it wont scroll to the focused input field
   - [ ] Code example / integration description
 - [ ] BottomSheet